space-wizards/RobustToolbox/docs/Map Format.md

 Contains data for all entities on the map.
 Just like grids these are stored in an indexed list, and an entity declaration is pretty much just like a prototype.

-Each entity has a `type` field which specifies which prototype it is, and the components list works as overrides in the same way as entity parenting.
+Each entity has a `type` field which specifies which prototype it is, and the components list works as overrides in the same way as prototype parenting.
+Each entity also has a numerical `uid` field, which is used to give this entity an unique identifier when referenced by other entities.

 #### Chunk Data